flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 In Flutter 3.16, support has been added for applying these plugins with Gradle's [declarative plugins {} block][], and it is the recommended approach.
 Since Flutter 3.16, projects generated with `flutter create` use the new apply method of applying Gradle plugins.
-Older projects, however, should be migrated manually.
+Projects created with versions of Flutter prior to 3.16 need to be migrated manually.

 To learn about advantages the new declarative apply syntax has over the old imperative apply syntax, see [Gradle docs about plugins {} block][plugins block].